SCC-Loc: A Unified Semantic Cascade Consensus Framework for UAV Thermal Geo-Localization: Related Work

 Pioneering this field, Xiao et al.~\cite{xiao2023long} introduced the Boson-nighttime dataset—a benchmark predominantly featuring homogeneous nighttime desert environments.
 They proposed a dual-module framework utilizing a Thermal Generative Module (TGM) to synthesize pseudo-thermal images for subsequent Satellite-Thermal Geo-localization Module (SGM) retrieval.
 To advance beyond coarse retrieval, they subsequently developed STHN~\cite{xiao2024sthn}, a deep homography network for thermal-satellite alignment.
 This was later augmented by UASTHN~\cite{xiao2025uasthn}, utilizing uncertainty-aware Crop-based Test-Time Augmentation (CropTTA) to reject unreliable matches.
 Concurrently, Liu et al.~\cite{liu2024multimodal} designed NIVnet, neutralizing modality discrepancies by disentangling features into shared shape and specific attribute subspaces.

 \textbf{Limitations \& Our Motivation:} Despite these trailblazing efforts, current thermal-based approaches heavily rely on domain-specific training using paired thermal-satellite data.
-This data-hungry paradigm inherently limits their \textit{generalization} capabilities, causing them to overfit to narrow scenarios and struggle when deployed in unseen environments.
-This vulnerability is further exacerbated by the scarcity of diverse thermal benchmarks, as existing datasets are predominantly confined to single regions (e.g., deserts) and limited timeframes.
+This data-hungry training strategy inherently limits their \textit{generalization} capabilities, causing them to overfit to narrow scenarios and struggle when deployed in unseen environments.
+This vulnerability is further exacerbated by the scarcity of diverse thermal benchmarks, as existing datasets primarily cover single regions (e.g., deserts) and narrow timeframes.

 To break this bottleneck, we tackle these limitations from both data and algorithmic perspectives.
-First, to address the critical data scarcity, we introduce \textbf{Thermal-UAV}, a comprehensive, multi-region, and multi-temporal thermal-satellite localization benchmark.
+First, to address the critical data scarcity, we introduce \textbf{Thermal-UAV}, a city-scale, multi-scene, and multi-temporal thermal-satellite localization benchmark.
 Second, algorithmically, we propose \textbf{SCC-Loc}, a \textit{training-free} framework that achieves exceptional zero-shot generalization.
 Instead of training cross-modal feature extractors from scratch, SCC-Loc adopts a coarse-to-fine two-stage strategy that elegantly integrates off-the-shelf visual retrieval and matching models.
 By designing bespoke intermediate modules to bridge these heterogeneous models, we construct a unified and seamless pipeline.
-Evaluated comprehensively on our Thermal-UAV dataset, SCC-Loc robustly overcomes the severe cross-modal gap without requiring a single epoch of domain-specific fine-tuning, setting a new paradigm for highly generalizable all-weather UAV navigation.
+Evaluated comprehensively on our Thermal-UAV dataset, SCC-Loc robustly overcomes the severe cross-modal gap without domain-specific fine-tuning, providing a practical framework for highly generalizable all-weather UAV navigation.